toxatoor/command-line/ReadMe.md

  - Ctrl-G + p: git push origin ${CURRENT_BRANCH}
  - Ctrl-G + c: cleans command line and types there 'git commit -m \"'

+## tmux

+Current tmux config for working with bastion host.
+Connects to bastion, opens all windows and attaches each to running screen session at bastion host with just one keypress - Ctrl-B + O